 Birthplace: Milford, Michigan, United States of America

 Kurt Vonnegut, Jr. was an American writer.
 His works, such as Cat's Cradle, Slaughterhouse-Five, and Breakfast of Champions, blend satire, gallows humor, and science fiction.
 As a citizen, he was a lifelong supporter of the American Civil Liberties Union and a pacifist intellectual, who often was critical of the society that he lived in.
-He was known for his humanist beliefs and was honorary president of the American Humanist Association.
-The New York Times headline at the time of his death called him "the counterculture's novelist." ...more on Wikipedia
+He was known for his humanist beliefs and was honorary president of the American Humanist Association. ...more on Wikipedia

 Age: Dec. at 85 (1922-2007)